zara-kasi/obsidian-myanimenotes/docs/mal-compliance-analysis.md

 **FINAL VERDICT: ✅ COMPLIANT**

-Your Cassette plugin fully complies with the MyAnimeList API License and Developer Agreement.
+Your MyAnimeNotes plugin fully complies with the MyAnimeList API License and Developer Agreement.
 The implementation is security-conscious, respects user privacy, and follows the spirit and letter of the terms.

 **Key Strengths:**
 1. ✅ Correctly classified as non-commercial